Flag of Ukraine

 Information you can trust

 There is a lot of misinformation circulating about what is going on in Ukraine.
-Misleading images and videos as well as false news stories have surfaced online.
+Misleading images and videos as well as false news stories continue to surface online.
 We urge you to rely only on credible, fact-checked sources to stay informed.
-Consider verifying your source with a respected journalism organization, such as Nieman Lab.

-It is our hope that the war ends quickly with the recognition of Ukraine as a free and independent nation.
+It is our hope that the war ends soon with the recognition of Ukraine as a free and independent nation.

 Thank you. Дякуємо.